-Attested: Maponi in RC's list of diversa loca discussed here.
+Attested: Maponi at position 228 in the Ravenna Cosmography, among its diversa loca discussed here.

 Name origin: Maponi is either the plural or genitive of Latin *maponus ‘child’, known from numerous inscriptions, most famously a curse found in the Auvergne, France, but most commonly on inscriptions found in Britain, around Hadrian's Wall.
 The name survived strongly in Welsh mabon ‘son, child’, mentioned in early Welsh tales such as the Mabinogion and related to Irish maccán ‘little son’ and English maiden.
 The concept of a divine child (Jesus, Horus, Apollo, Hercules, etc) was widespread but developed particularly strongly in northern Europe.
 A phonological change from KW to P occurred in many languages, but notably in Welsh.